julianandrews/gmailcount/README.md

 Use gmailcount at your own risk!
 Still, it should be a lot more secure than a system that just stores your password as plain text at least.

-Sample xmobar Script
+Sample xmobar script
 --------------------
-Here's an example of a script suitable for use with xmobar.
-A very similar script should work for other status bar programs.
+Here's an example of a script suitable for use with xmobar:

     #!/usr/bin/env sh

-    email='example@example.com'
+    email='example@gmail.com'
     url='https://mail.google.com'
     full_text=$(/full/path/to/gmailcount "$email")
     full_text=${full_text:-?}